Terms And Conditions

 – Some variations in the finish, texture, shading, or scoring depth can occur and are part of the installation’s individuality.
 These variations do not alter the contractor’s or client’s obligations under this agreement.

-– In instances where your concrete was not adequately vibrated to remove air voids and moisture packets, in stairs, pool copings, ETC. We will have to patch-repair these areas, and to the best of our ability match as similar in colour as possible, however, these areas will still be noticeable.
+– In instances where your concrete was not adequately vibrated to remove air voids and moisture pockets, in stairs, pool copings, ETC. We will have to patch-repair these areas, and to the best of our ability, match as similar in colour as possible; however, these areas will still be noticeable.
 These variations do not alter the client’s obligations under this agreement.

-– It is strongly recommended that the client or builder use “Ram Board” or similar matching quality brand products to protect the concrete surface from other trades. throughout the whole process while the continuance of the building takes place after the contractor has left.
+– It is strongly recommended that the client or builder use “Ram Board” or similar matching quality brand products to protect the concrete surface from other trades.
+Throughout the whole process, while the construction of the building continues to be constructed after the contractor has left.

-– No warranty can be given if you fail to adhere to manufacturer guidelines.
+– No warranty can be given if you fail to adhere to the manufacturer’s guidelines.

 – The client agrees to allow the contractor access to electricity and water as required to complete the necessary works.